avimi660/up_to_date_coding_stuff_honours/README.md

       } else {
       # If there isn't a clear match, look at the total sum base pair of matches
       temp_sum <- sum_matches %>% ungroup() %>% select(which(no_exons==max(no_exons))+1) %>% colSums(na.rm=TRUE)
-            # If there is a clear match based on the sum of matchs
+            # If there is a clear match based on the sum of matches
             if(sum(temp_sum==max(temp_sum))==1) {
                   # Grab the "winner's" name
                   chrom_name <- names(which(temp_sum==max(temp_sum)))